The Beverley Sisters

 The Beverley Sisters were an English female close harmony traditional pop vocal and light entertainment trio, consisting of three sisters from London.
-They were eldest sister Joy (born Joycelyn Victoria Chinery, 5 May 1924 (Note: Although many sources give later years for their births, official records show 1924 and 1927, and Joy confirmed her age as 87 in a 2011 interview.
-All three sisters have the same birthday.) – 31 August 2015), and twins Teddie (born Hazel P. Chinery, 5 May 1927) and Babs (born Babette Patricia Chinery, 5 May 1927 – 28 October 2018).
+They were eldest sister Joy (born Joycelyn Victoria Barbara Chinery; 5 May 1924 (Note: Although many sources give later years for their births, official records show 1924 and 1927, and Joy confirmed her age as 87 in a 2011 interview.) – 31 August 2015), and twins Teddie (born Hazel Pamela Chinery; 5 May 1927 – 17 June 2026) and Babs (born Babette Patricia Chinery; 5 May 1927 – 28 October 2018).
 The sisters were each appointed MBE in 2006.

 The Beverley Sisters were most popular during the 1950s and 1960s, and became well-known through their radio and television appearances.
 Their style was loosely modelled on that of their American counterparts, The Andrews Sisters.
-Their notable successes included the Irving Berlin-penned "Sisters" and the Christmas songs "I Saw Mommy Kissing Santa Claus", "Little Donkey", and "Little Drummer Boy", while in the United States they charted with a version of Greensleeves.
+Their notable successes included the Irving Berlin-penned "Sisters" and the Christmas songs "I Saw Mommy Kissing Santa Claus", "Little Donkey", and "Little Drummer Boy", while in the United States, they charted with a version of "Greensleeves".
 They also toured the cabaret circuit, and were known for their matching outfits, which they wore both on- and off-stage.

 Early lives

-The sisters were born in Bethnal Green, London to Victoria Alice (née Miles) (married 1916) and George Arthur Chinery (1894–1962), who were known as the music hall act Coram and Mills, and are related to the Lupino acting and performing family.
-The eldest, Joy, was born on 5 May 1924; the twins, Babs and Teddie, were born on Joy's third birthday, 5 May 1927.
+The sisters were born in Bethnal Green, London, to Victoria Alice (née Miles) (married 1916) and George Arthur Chinery (1894–1962), who were known as the music hall act Coram and Mills, and were related to the Lupino acting and performing family.
+The eldest, Joy, was born on 4 May 1924; the twins, Babs and Teddie, were born on 5 May 1927.
 They were evacuated to Northamptonshire during the Second World War and received secretarial training.